Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 Error codes (motor / controller / throttle)

-Some G2 Pro-family guides list codes like hall sensor / throttle / controller faults.
-These can be as simple as a loose connector — or as annoying as a controller swap. :contentReference[oaicite:2]{index=2}
+The G2 Pro family lists codes like hall sensor / throttle / controller faults.
+These can be as simple as a loose connector — or as annoying as a controller swap.
+Our e-bike error code decoder covers the most common Kugoo codes.

 Water ingress expectations